SteeltoeOSS/Documentation/api/v4/connectors/mysql.md

 - [Pomelo.EntityFrameworkCore.MySql](https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql), which provides [Entity Framework Core](https://learn.microsoft.com/ef/core) support
 - [MySql.EntityFrameworkCore](https://www.nuget.org/packages/MySql.EntityFrameworkCore), which provides [Entity Framework Core](https://learn.microsoft.com/ef/core) support

-The remainder of this page assumes that you are familiar with the basic concepts of Steeltoe Connectors.
+The remainder of this topic assumes that you are familiar with the basic concepts of Steeltoe Connectors.
 See [Overview](./usage.md).

 ## Using the MySQL connector